 In the early days of the internet (i.e. Pre-2009) website’s functioned as fancy brochures to educate visitors about a product or service.
 But with the recent rise of digital marketing the ability to monetize your website is becoming common knowledge.
 So let me share some common knowledge!

 Your ability to monetize your website is based on your website’s functionality – not design.
 How?
 Money is based on a function (i.e. financial transaction) therefore it’s wise to build easy to use functional elements to increase the number of conversions.

 Pretty sites don’t make money!

 In order to do this, you must identify must-have features for your retail website.
-Before you pick a theme or hire designers and developers; identify your strategy (more on this later).
-To have a successful eCommerce website you must follow a set of guidelines which includes but not limited to having a (1) search bar, (2) payment gateway, (3) customer login/portal, (4) FAQ page and (5) terms and conditions.
+Before you pick a theme or hire designers and developers, identify your strategy (more on this later).
+To have a successful eCommerce website you must follow a set of guidelines which include but not limited to having a (1) search bar, (2) payment gateway, (3) customer log in/portal, (4) FAQ page and (5) terms and conditions.

-This is just the tip of the iceberg but remember; function, function, function!
-Form (i.e. design) follows function – remember that!
+This is just the tip of the iceberg but remember function, function, function!
+Form (i.e. design) follows function!

 Build Strong Marketing Funnels for Retail

 Funnels.
 The 2018 way to effectively market online!

 Do you want to make more money?
 Build funnels to convert potential customers into paying clients.
 A funnel goes a little something like this (1) user lands on a website, (2) user clicks product, (3) user adds the product to cart, (4) user doesn’t buy, so they exit the website, (5) user gets an automated email to come back to the website, (6) 3 days pass and user sees an ad on Facebook to finish purchase and (7) user comes back to website to place order.